 Studies the life, the works, the literary criticism, the themes, and the thought of C.S.
 Lewis, with attention to the various literary genres within which Lewis wrote.
 This course is also available on-line.
-Prerequisite: An introductory literature course.
+Prerequisite: REL 1301 and an introductory literature course.